pioneercoders/tutorials/programs/python/statements.md

 </details>

 <details>
-<summary open>Write a program to print Digits of a Given Number.</summary>
+<summary open>Write a program to print given number is even or odd.</summary>
 <p>

 ```python